theniceguy8731/lossless-metrics/README.md

 ![](./assets/Compression_time_comparision.png)
 ![](./assets/Decompression_time_comparision.png)

-NOTE: 1) We have removed LZ78 and PPM from Compression time comparision Graph due to their exponentially high time consumption.
-      2) We have removed PPM from Decompression time comparision Graph due to its exponentially high time consumption.
+<small>We have removed LZ78 and PPM from Compression time comparision Graph due to their exponentially high time consumption.
+Also We have removed PPM from Decompression time comparision Graph due to its exponentially high time consumption.</small>

 ### Methodology Improvements
 1. Diverse Data Set